 Raw bones are a fun distraction

-Raw bones are like a toy with health benefits.
+Raw bones are like toys with health benefits.
 Chewing on the bone will stimulate the brain, and promote a strong jaw, strong bones, healthy teeth, and healthy digestive system.